telerik/fiddler-everywhere-docs/knowledge-base/convert-request-to-curl.md

 - Open the [Live Traffic list]({%slug web-sessions-list%}) and select the generated session (from the executed request above).
 Open the context menu (right-click) with the session selected and use the **Export > Selected Sessions** option.
 - From the drop-down menu, choose **cURL Script** and press **Next**.
-- Choose a name (by default, the file name is the current date) and extension (by default, the extension is BAT) for the file and press **Save**.
+- Choose a name and extension for the file.
+Press **Save**.
+By default, the file name is the current date and the extension is BAT.

 By default, Fiddler Everywhere saves the outputted cURL script as [a BAT file](https://fileinfo.com/extension/bat), appropriate for Windows usage.
 Linux and macOS users might want to change the default extension with the proper format for the OS (for example, to *.sh for shell script).